Gavin Christopher: Early life and career

 Following a move to New York City, Christopher signed with EMI Manhattan Records and scored his biggest single, "One Step Closer to You" (his only Hot 100 hit as an artist, #22 in 1986) and another major R&B hit two years later with "You Are Who You Love."
 He also produced music for artists such as Grandmaster Flash, Afrika Bambaataa and The Ritchie Family, as well as mentored and worked with a young Mariah Carey prior to her getting her big break.
 He was heavily involved in the early hip-hop scene, writing such hits as "Girls Love the Way He Spins", "Sign of the Time", "We Gonna Rock America" and "All Night All Right".

 Gavin's sister is dance music vocalist Shawn Christopher.

-Gavin Christopher died on March 3, 2016, in Chicago of congestive heart failure at the age of 66.
+Gavin Christopher died on March 3, 2016, in Chicago of esophagus failure at the age of 66.
 He is survived by his daughter Chloe Zae Jackson.